MSKazemi/k8sPodPCP/README_FULL.md

-# k8sPodPCP — Kubernetes Pod Power and Energy Prediction
+# EnergetiScope — Kubernetes Workload Energy Prediction

-Predict energy/power for Kubernetes workloads from their specs.
+EnergetiScope predicts energy/power for Kubernetes workloads from their specs.
 This repo collects workload templates, encodes them into features, trains a simple KNN regressor, and serves predictions via a FastAPI service.
 It integrates with Kepler and Prometheus to build ground-truth labels and can run end-to-end on Kubernetes.

 ## ✨ Features